McMaster Faculty of Engineering: Student life

 The Faculty of Engineering at McMaster is known for its active student life.
-The McMaster Engineering Society (MES) is the student-run organization dedicated to fostering "the development of well-rounded undergraduate engineering students through accessible support of academics, athletics, and recreational and professional activities while maintaining the integrity and unique traditions of our faculty society."
-The MES offers an Engineering Co-op and Career Services (ECCS), which is a joint venture with the Faculty of Engineering.
+The McMaster Engineering Society (MES) offers an Engineering Co-op and Career Services (ECCS), which is a joint venture with the Faculty of Engineering.
 Engineering Co-op & Career Services connects students with employers, provides career-planning tools and resources, and provides opportunities for students to gain employment experience.

 Some student-led groups within the faculty include: McMaster Ecocar 3, McMaster Formula Electric, Engineers Without Borders, McMaster Engineering Musical, McMaster Baja Racing and the McMaster Solar Car Team.

 Traditions

 Engineering students at McMaster University can purchase leather jackets with their faculty and graduation date embroidered on the arms and back of the coat.
 Since this tradition was established, these jackets have become a distinctive characteristic of McMaster Engineering on campus.

 Student representatives to the faculty are chosen each year to lead the upcoming first years and represent the faculty of engineering at events.
 They typically dress in a red jumpsuit which they often personalize throughout their stay at McMaster Engineering.
 These representatives, nicknamed "Redsuits" or "Reds" are a fixture on campus and are known for their spirited behaviors'.
 The Redsuits have become synonymous with McMaster Engineering as well as McMaster University.

 Undergraduate students produce an annual Engineering Musical every March that is written and directed by engineering students, with all of the 20-30 member cast and 10-15 member crew consisting of engineers.
 The musical takes a well known play, theme, or story and uses it as inspiration, but with a new script that includes jokes about professors, courses, faculty, and "arties".